Ask-to-Clarify: Resolving Instruction Ambiguity through Multi-turn Dialogue: Conclusion

-\textbf{Low-Light Conditions} We evaluate the~\framework{} framework under challenging visual conditions.
-We create a low-light environment,~\ie, turn off 50\% of the lights while keeping other conditions the same as we collect the training data.
-It can be observed in~\Cref{tab:light} that the performance of both the~\framework{} framework and $\pi_0$ drops, but the impact is much smaller for our framework.
+\textbf{Low-Light Conditions.} To assess visual robustness, we reduce illumination by 50\% in the evaluation of the Stacking task.
+It can be observed in~\Cref{fig:ood-results} that the performance of both the~\framework{} framework and LLM-Policy drops, but the impact is much smaller for our framework.
 Its success rate decreases only slightly, from 90.0\% to 80.0\%.
-In contrast, $\pi_0$'s success rate drops sharply from 57.5\% to 22.5\%.
-This could be due to the fact that our framework keeps the VLM's vision encoder frozen, preserving its general robustness.
-The baseline $\pi_0$, however, requires finetuning its entire model to work on our tasks.
+In contrast, LLM-Policy's success rate drops sharply from 92.5\% to 22.5\%.
+This could be due to the fact that our framework keeps the VLM's vision encoder frozen, preserving its general robustness to visual distribution shifts.
+The baseline LLM-Policy, however, requires fine-tuning its entire policy ($\pi_0$) to work on our tasks.
 This makes it overfit to the training conditions and less robust to visual changes.
-The result suggests that our framework is robust for low-light conditions.
+The result suggests that our framework is robust under low-light conditions.

-\textbf{Distractors} We test the robustness of the~\framework{} framework in the presence of visual distractors.
+\textbf{Distractors.} We test the robustness of the~\framework{} framework in the presence of visual distractors.
 Specifically, we place both an apple and a pomegranate on the table, which appear strikingly similar under our cameras.
-As we can see from~\Cref{tab:distractor}, our framework shows a more robust ability with a distractor present.
-It maintains a high success rate of 80.0\%, while $\pi_0$'s performance falls to 65.0\%.
+As shown in~\Cref{fig:ood-results}, our framework shows a more robust ability with a distractor present.
+It maintains a high success rate of 80.0\%, while LLM-Policy's performance falls to 65.0\%.
 The results indicate our framework can better handle confusing objects, a common challenge in real-world scenarios.